-Funeral services officiated by Rev. Donald Hale were held April 17 at Hearne Funeral Home, 125 West College Avenue, Stanton, KY.
+Funeral services officiated by Bro.
+Willard Estep were held on October 7 at Hearne Funeral Home Inc., 125 West College Avenue, Stanton, KY.

 Arrangements by Hearne Funeral Home, Inc.

-Funeral Services were held on April 15 at Davis & Davis Funeral Home in Stanton.
+Services were held on October 7 at the Davis & Davis Funeral Home in Stanton.